amorist/awesome/README.md

 - [DiscovAI/DiscovAI-search](https://github.com/DiscovAI/DiscovAI-search) - 🔍 DiscovAI-Search: An AI-powered search engine for AI tools and custom data.
 Built with Next.js, OpenAI, Supabase, and more.
 Features vector-based search, Redis caching, and LLM-powered responses.
 - [supermemoryai/opensearch-ai](https://github.com/supermemoryai/opensearch-ai) - SearchGPT / Perplexity clone, but personalised for you.
 - [pingcap/tidb.ai](https://github.com/pingcap/tidb.ai) - https://TiDB.AI is a Graph RAG based and conversational knowledge base tool built with TiDB Serverless Vector Storage and LlamaIndex.
 Open source and free to use.
-- [jbilcke-hf/clapper](https://github.com/jbilcke-hf/clapper) - Clapper.app, the video editor designed for the age of AI cinema
+- [jbilcke-hf/clapper](https://github.com/jbilcke-hf/clapper) - Clapper.app, a video synthesizer and sequencer designed for the age of AI cinema
 - [BennyKok/comfyui-deploy](https://github.com/BennyKok/comfyui-deploy) - An open source `vercel` like deployment platform for Comfy UI
 - [gcui-art/album-ai](https://github.com/gcui-art/album-ai) - AI-First Album: Chat with your gallery using plain language!
 LLM Vision + RAG + Album/Gallery.
 - [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to integrate, test, and deploy sophisticated AI features to Firebase or Google Cloud.